What content strategy and technology will leading brands use in 2024?

 Begin your insertion by uploading an image.

-2. Open your HTML doc
+2. Open Your HTML Document

-This is self-explanatory, just make sure it’s the HTML document for the place where you want to insert the image.
+Make sure it’s the HTML document for the place where you want to insert the image.

 3. Copy and paste your image URL into an IMG tag, add a SRC to it